Detecting AI-Generated Images via Diffusion Snap-Back Reconstruction: A Forensic Approach: Methodology

 \subsection{Classification Pipeline}

+The overall detection pipeline is illustrated in Figure~\ref{fig:flow_pipeline}.
 The extracted features were used to train a lightweight logistic regression classifier with $\ell_2$ regularization.
 Prior to training, missing values were imputed using the median and features were standardized.
 Stratified five-fold cross-validation was conducted to assess generalization, yielding mean AUROC and AUPRC values.
 The optimal decision threshold $\theta^*$ was determined via Youden’s J-statistic, balancing sensitivity and specificity.
 To benchmark performance, a pixel-level baseline using 32×32 flattened image vectors achieved only 0.525 AUROC, underscoring the effectiveness of the proposed manifold features.
 On the full feature set, the snap-back model reached 0.993 cross-validation AUROC and 0.990 on a 35\% holdout test split.

-\subsection{Robustness Evaluation:}
+\subsection{Robustness Evaluation}

-To evaluate real-world applicability, six augmentation conditions were applied to a balanced subset of 24 images (12 real, 12 AI-generated): raw, JPEG-60, WebP-60, Gaussian blur (radius 1.2), additive Gaussian noise ($\sigma=6.0$), and simulated screenshot resampling (downscale to 320 px and upsample).
-For each augmented variant, snap-back features were recomputed and AUROC was measured.
-Results showed high resilience under compression (83–87\% AUROC) and moderate degradation under blur or screenshot perturbations, indicating robustness to common online distortions.
+To assess real-world robustness, we evaluated the model on six augmentation conditions applied to a balanced subset of 24 images (12 real, 12 AI-generated): JPEG-60, WebP-60, Gaussian blur (radius 1.2), additive noise ($\sigma=6.0$), screenshot resampling, and raw images.
+Snap-back features were recomputed for each variant and AUROC was measured.
+As shown in Table~\ref{tab:robustness}, performance remained stable under compression (83–87\% AUROC), with moderate degradation under blur and screenshot distortions.

-Overall, this methodology operationalizes diffusion reconstruction dynamics into a compact and interpretable feature space.
-By combining multi-strength perceptual metrics with statistical learning, it transforms diffusion models themselves into forensic sensors capable of differentiating authentic and AI-generated images.